CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 - Shoot it down to get extra loot!
 - Removed static heli crash location.

+### ✅ `Feature` Exploiter Airdrops
+- When an exploiter is banned in a server, their loot is placed in an airdrop and dropped around the center of the map.
+- Airdrop takes 6 minutes to land.

 ### 🔼 `Improvement` Added `Cancel Item Action` Keybind
 - This keybind cancels any current item context action, i.e. using medkit, eating, drinking, etc.
 - Default is `Left Mouse Button` or `B`/`O` on controllers.